nerdalert/vllm-bench-automation/README.md

 - This benchmark using [benchmark_serving](https://github.com/vllm-project/vllm/blob/main/benchmarks/benchmark_serving.py) via vLLM.
 That is containerized in this [Containerfile](./containerfiles/).

 - For minikube see this [readme](README-minikube.md).
-It wraps up `[e2e-bench-control.sh](https://github.com/nerdalert/vllm-bench-automation/blob/main/e2e-bench-control.sh)` and will run multiple deployments in one shot (no-features, base, kvcache, etc) and then run `./run-bench.sh` on the current deployment.
+It wraps up `[e2e-bench-control.sh](https://github.com/nerdalert/vllm-bench-automation/blob/main/e2e-bench-control.sh)`
+- and will run multiple deployments in one shot (no-features, base, kvcache, etc) and then run `./run-bench.sh` on the current deployment.
 Will be updating to decouple from minikube.

-- Copy these files into the quickstart directory.
-Modify the deployments in `quickstart/examples` to fit your env, (e.g. vllm args and decode replica counts).
+- Copy these files into the llm-d [quickstart directory](https://github.com/llm-d/llm-d-deployer/tree/main/quickstart).
+Modify the deployments in `quickstart/examples` to fit your env, (e.g. vllm args, decode replica counts, deployment ENVs etc).

 ## Deploy